Start right now - LostCousins is so easy to use!

 Where there is a choice of census years, focus on 1880 or 1881.
 It's far better to enter distant relatives from those years than to enter

 close relatives from other years.
-While it is important to enter your direct ancestors, it's usually the members of their extended families
+While it is important to enter your direct ancestors if you can, it's usually the members of their extended families

 who will provide the vital link to your lost cousins.